deathwatchgaming/Unity-Basic_HelicopterController/New_Input_System/Unity-6/README.md

 what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.

+Also note: currently while there are new input system variants provided, some of the related documentations for theses still have old documentations in such such and still need to be edited to reflect any such setup changes and will be edited hopefully soon as some further free time allows.

 Controls:
 ---------